 Babies (0-1 years), Toddlers (1-4 years), Children (4-12 years)

 Family Suites can sleep up to 6 people (2 adults + 4 children).
+Interconnecting Suites can also sleep up to 6 in 2 bedrooms, each with 1 double bed and 1 sofabed.
 Junior Suites each have a daybed which can be made up for a child (best for infants).
 Large Suites are larger and can accommodate families of 4 with kids of any age.
-Note that most rooms have showers only, and many bathrooms are open-plan
+Note that most rooms have showers only, and many bathrooms are open-plan.

 Remember baby and child equipment may be limited or need pre-booking

-The buffet meals in Koutali are useful for fussy eaters, the kitchen can adapt dishes on request, and there’s an organic juice bar by the pool.
-Snacks are available all day and picnics can be made up for you with 24 hours' notice.
-There's a mini-market just five minutes' walk away if you need to buy baby food
+A very good kids menu in both restaurants and at the bar (our 3 year old loved the Greek pasta).
+Picnics can be made up for you with 24 hours' notice.
+There's a mini-market 5 minutes' walk away if you need to buy baby food.

 There's a lifeguard on duty June-September

 - Airport: 80 minutes (Thessaloniki)

 - Shop: 5 minutes